MicroCODEIncorporated/mcode-notebook/README.md

-# MicroCODE-Notebook
+# mcode-notebook

-A Microsoft Word template (.dotm) with associated Normal.dotm to implement a daily 'Electronic Notebook'.
+A Microsoft Word template (.dotm) with associated Normal.dotm used to implement a daily 'Electronic Notebook' at MicroCODE Inc.

 ## Description